Mill Woods: Transportation

 There are two Edmonton Transit Service bus terminals: Lakewood Transit Centre, near Mill Woods Recreation Centre on 28 Avenue NW, and Mill Woods Transit Centre at Mill Woods Town Centre.

 Two freeways run by Mill Woods including, Whitemud Drive on the north side and the Anthony Henday Drive on the south; both running east–west.
 Several arterial roads run in and around Mill Woods.
-Running north-south are 91 Street, 66 Street, 50 Street and 34 Street.
-Running east-west are the two freeways as well as 23 Avenue, and 34 Avenue.
+Running north–south are 91 Street, 66 Street, 50 Street and 34 Street.
+Running east–west are the two freeways as well as 23 Avenue, and 34 Avenue.

-In 2022 the Valley Line (Edmonton) of the Edmonton Light Rail Transit system was completed, and in doing so adding 3 stations in Mill Woods; Millbourne/Woodvale stop, at 38 Avenue NW and 66 Street NW, Grey Nuns stop at 66 Street NW and 31 Street NW, and Mill Woods station at 28 Avenue and 62 Street NW.
-The Valley Line has yet to open to the public, but is expected to do so in 2023.
+On November 4, 2023, the Valley Line of the Edmonton LRT system opened.
+It added 3 stations in Mill Woods; Millbourne/Woodvale stop, at 38 Avenue NW and 66 Street NW, Grey Nuns stop at 66 Street NW and 31 Street NW, and Mill Woods stop at 28 Avenue and 62 Street NW.

+It connects Millwoods to Downtown Edmonton and will eventually connect all the way to Lewis Farms in West Edmonton.